FronkonGames/Steam-Games-Scraper/README.md

 python SteamGamesScraper.py -s 0.5
 ```

-> **It is not recommended to download the waiting time of 1.5 seconds.**
+> **It is not recommended to download the wait time below 1.5 seconds.**

 When Steam denies a request, by default it is trying up to four times.
-Puedes cambiar el numero de reintentos con '_-r_' / '_-retries_':
+You can change the number of retries with '_-r_' / '_-retries_':

 ```
 python SteamGamesScraper.py -r 10
 ```

-> **Although it is not recommended, you can always retry by changing the value to 0.**
+> **Although it is not recommended, you can set always retry by changing the value to 0.**

 At the end of the scan, or by pressing _Ctrl + C_, all data are recorded.
-You can activate the _auto-save_ to activate each X new entries:
+You can activate the _auto-save_ to activate each X new entries with '_-a_' / '_-autosave_':

 ```
 python SteamGamesScraper.py -a 100